0

 6.1 Competing with the Informal Sector

-India is the third-largest e-waste generator, yet 95% of e-waste is handled by the informal sector, which operates with unsafe and unregulated methods, posing serious environmental and health risks.
-Their dominance stems from extensive collection networks, low operational costs, and consumer preference for quick cash transactions with local scrap dealers (kabadiwalas).
+India is the third-largest e-waste generator, yet 95% of e-waste is managed by the informal sector, which operates with unsafe and unregulated methods that pose serious environmental and health risks.
+Their dominance arises from extensive collection networks, low operational costs, and consumer preference for quick cash transactions with local scrap dealers (kabadiwalas).

 To compete effectively, formal recyclers can adopt advanced recycling technologies to enhance efficiency and profitability.
 Strategic collaborations with OEMs, leveraging EPR obligations, can secure long-term contracts for waste collection and processing.
 Additionally, government incentives, certifications, and subsidies can help build credibility.
 Integrating informal collectors into formal networks can further strengthen waste acquisition while ensuring compliance with environmental standards.